Housing Maintenance Technician

 - Fill in the appropriate information on the printed MRF and mark it “Completed” at the top.

-- Return the completed form to the Office Director for computer entry and filing.
+- Return the completed form to the Maintenance Coordinator for entry and filing.

 Education and Experience Requirements